zaiisao/Documentation/en/Interactive Broadcast/small_classroom_overview.md

 ## Technical solutions

-Agora recommends using the following SDKs or services to implement a  1 对 N 在线小班课 scenario.
+Agora recommends using the following SDKs or services to implement a Small Classroom scenario.
 ![](https://web-cdn.agora.io/docs-files/1583823983123)

 | SDK | Function |